rishavjha62/my-notes/inbox/2025-06-20_terraform-basics.md

 > `terraform show` can be used to check all the resouces that has been created.
 > This information is inspected from the state file.

+### Update & Destroy Infrastructure

+In case we've made some changes to our .tf file.
+We can run the `terraform plan` command before publishing the resource.
+This will show all the changes in a `diff` format.

+Terraform will first delete the resouce and create a new resouce.
+This can be seen in the terminal with `-+` symbol.
+This type of Infrastructure is called **Immutable Infrastructure**.